Purpose and Expectations

 For further information about specific language requirements, course distribution, and comprehensive examinations, please refer to:

-For further information about reading lists for the specialization of interest to you, please refer to:
+For further information about reading lists (MA-LLC and MA-LLCP) for the specialization of interest to you, please refer to:

 How to Apply